-The shared approach of a disciple making movement
+The elements of a disciple making movement approach are:

-- There is awareness that only God can start movements, but disciples can follow biblical principles to pray, plant, and water the seeds that can lead to a “book of Acts” type multiplying movement(s).
+- Awareness: There is awareness that only God can start spiritual movements, but disciples can follow biblical principles to pray, plant, and water the seeds that can lead to multiplying movements like the one in the book of Acts.

-- Patterns create frequent and regular accountability for both obeying what the Lord is speaking to each person and for them to pass it on to others in a loving environment.
+- Patterns: Patterns create frequent and regular accountability for both obeying what God says to each person and for them to pass it on to others in a loving environment.
 This requires a participative small-group approach.

-- Reproducing churches are intentionally formed as a part of the multiplying disciples process.
-The intent in DMM approaches is that 1) disciples, 2) churches, 3) leaders and 4) movements can multiply endlessly by the power of the Spirit.
+- Multiplication: Churches that reproduce are intentionally formed as a part of the multiplying disciples process.
+The intent in DMM approaches is that disciples, churches, leaders and movements can multiply endlessly by the power of the Holy Spirit.

 There are common principles and results seen in many disciple making movements around the world.
 The resulting disciples and churches have very similar DNA.
-These kingdom movements show similar characteristics.
+These Kingdom movements show similar elements.

-- Praying – DMM is always preceded by a prayer movement.
+- Prayer: Disciple Making Movements (DMMs) are always preceded by a prayer movement.
 But once the movement starts it is also marked by extraordinary prayer.
-Those coming to Christ are highly aware that only God can birth new disciples and churches and they are highly motivated to see God break through the darkness in the lives of their friends and neighbors.
+Those coming to Christ are highly aware that only God can birth new disciples and churches and they are highly motivated to see God break through the darkness in the lives of their family, friends and neighbors.

-- Scriptural – In DMMs, the Bible is taken very seriously.
-Everyone is expected to be a disciple and sharer of the Word.
+- Scripture: In DMMs, the Bible is taken very seriously.
+Every member of the movement is expected to be a disciple of Jesus and sharer of the Word.

-- Obeying – The new churches are devoted to listening to God’s word and obeying it individually and corporately; obedience is expected and everyone is held accountable for it.
+- Obedience: The new churches are devoted to listening to God’s Word and obeying it individually and corporately; obedience is expected and everyone is held accountable for it.

-- Indigenous – the outsider looks for the persons of peace and the households of peace that God has prepared within a society.
+- Indigenous Churches: the outsider looks for the persons of peace and the households of peace that God has prepared within a society.
 When these people and groups come to faith, they are immediately equipped to reach others.
-Since the insiders are the disciple-makers, the new churches can grow in ways that are based on Scripture and adapted to the culture.
+Since the insiders are the disciple-makers, the newly planted churches can grow in ways that are based on Scripture and adapted to the culture.

-- Rapidly Reproducing – Just like the early church in Acts, these modern day movements multiply rapidly.
+- Churches that Multiply: Just like the early church in Acts, these modern day movements multiply rapidly.
 Every disciple and church is equipped to reproduce and taught to rely on the Holy Spirit to empower them.
 The average church in a movement takes less than a year to reproduce another church, which leads to more than doubling the number of disciples and churches every year.

-For 30 years, there has been a growing awareness and involvement in efforts to reach the world’s unreached people have been tried.
-Yet, the population of those who have no access to the gospel has grown – 1.8 billion with no access in the mid-80s to 2.2 billion today.
+For 30 years, there has been a growing awareness and involvement in efforts to reach the world’s unreached people.
+Yet, the population of people without access to the gospel has grown – 1.8 billion with no access in the mid-80s to 2.2 billion today.

 New initiatives to reach Unreached People Groups were launched in the late 1980s.
-In these efforts, some early catalysts accepted a God-sized vision: to see an entire people group discipled.
+In these evangelism efforts, some early catalysts accepted a God-sized vision: to see an entire people group follow Jesus.
 This concept came from the Great Commission where Jesus commanded his disciples to make disciples of every ethne.